-During the height of World War II, Zion Lutheran church was formed in 1943 by a group of Scandinavian immigrants.
+During the height of World War II, Zion Lutheran church was formed in 1943 under the guidance of Rev. E.J.
+Roleder of Lodi.
 The name “Zion” is found throughout the Old Testament.
 It is most often referred to as the place where God dwells so the name serves as a reminder that God dwells among us.
-The original church building sat at the corner of Madison and Willow streets, situated north of downtown Stockton and south of the Miracle Mile.
-Nearly twenty years after it’s founding, the faithful members of Zion felt the call of God to join with another Lutheran church in Stockton.
-After much deliberation, in 1961 Zion began the process of merging with Grace Lutheran Church and moved into the Grace Lutheran campus which was located in the up and coming Lincoln Village area of North Stockton.
-At the time Grace Lutheran was a young congregation with a quaint sanctuary and an educational wing.
+The original church building sat at the corner of Monroe and Willow streets, situated north of downtown Stockton and south of the Miracle Mile.
+In 1953 Zion purchased property in a small subdivision called Lincoln Village.
+At the time it consisted of a few hundred homes and a shopping center but Zion members knew the area would grow.
+On this property Grace Lutheran Church was established under Rev. C.H.S.
+Hunziker, In 1961, as more of Stockton’s population moved to Lincoln Village, the downtown congregation of Zion and the young congregation of Grace decided to merge.
 The original Zion church building was sold in 1962 to the young Stockton Civic Theater, offering them their first permanent home and forever building a relationship between Zion and the Stockton arts community.
 To this day, Zion is known as a Christian community that celebrates and supports the arts.
-This is demonstrated through our hosting of the annual Zion Chamber Orchestra, our strong music program, and our highly sought after “For the Sake of Art” youth outreach program.

 Though once enveloped by fields, the neighborhood surrounding Zion has undergone tremendous change over the decades.
 The campus is nestled between the heavily commercial district of Lincoln Center and encircled by low-income housing serving many of north Stockton’s neediest residents.
 Yet no matter the changes, Zion’s presence in Lincoln Village has remained and the church continues to live out its mission of “Sharing the light of Jesus Christ”.
 Liberated by our faith, we embrace you as a whole person–questions, complexities and all.
 Join us as we do God’s work in Christ’s name for the sake of the world.